jumpinjackie/forge-e33-mod/design/BLUE.md

 ```
 2U
 Creature - Nevron
+This creature enters with a shield counter on it.
+(If it would be dealt damage or destroyed, remove a shield counter from it instead.)
+This creature gets +2/+2 and Ward 2 if you control a creature named Bruler.
 When this creature dies, target opponent creates a Lumina token.
-This creature gets +2/+2 and Ward 2 if you control a creature named Bruler.

 2/3
 ```